-In these latitudes forestry trees grow slowly and reach maturity, for saw milling purposes, at between 55 and 100+ years depending on species.
+In these latitudes forestry trees grow slowly and reach maturity, for saw milling purposes, at between 55 and 100+ years depending on the species grown.

-Following war-time fellings which took 60% of our woodlands, a violent storm completely devastated the remaining forest cover on the estate in 1953.
+War-time fellings took 60% of our woodlands and a violent storm completely devastated the remaining forest cover on the estate in 1953.
 Essentially we had to start again.
-Clearing up the fallen trees was no easy matter for this was before the chainsaw had been seen in the area.
+Clearing up the fallen trees was no easy matter for this was before the chainsaw had arrived in the area.
 Cross-cut saws and axes were the tools of the trade.

 While the clearing up operation was ongoing fir-cones were collected and dried in a barn.
 The seed that fell from the cones was carefully collected and germinated.
 Two years later they were transplanted into a tree nursery and after another two years they were deemed ready to be planted out in the forest.

 In the period from 1956 to 1972 over 1,250,000 trees were planted.